-Indeterminate varieties keep growing until they are pulled up or until frost.
+Indeterminate varieties keep growing until they are pulled up or succumb to the summer heat.
 They can grow from 6-12 feet tall so they need strong support.
 The fruit on indeterminate varieties produce and ripen over the season.

 Q. What does it mean when the label says, "65 days"?